RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 Workstations Used to Transfer Digital Media Items:
 - **BitCurator:** Used to image CDs and DVDs; connected to the FRED
-- **FRED:** Used to image Audio CDs, Hard Drives and USB Flash Drives, and 3 1/2 inch and 5 1/4 inch Floppy Disks; connected to the BitCurator and the Ginger
+- **FRED:** Used to image audio CDs, hard drives and USB flash drives, and 3 1/2 inch and 5 1/4 inch floppy disks; connected to the BitCurator and the Ginger

 Other Significant Hardware for Transferring Digital Media Items:
-- **KryoFlux:** Used when imaging 3 1/2 and 5 1/4 Floppy Disks
+- **KryoFlux:** Used when imaging 3 1/2 and 5 1/4 floppy disks

 Significant Software for Transferring Digital Media Items:

-- **FTK Imager:** Used when imaging Hard Drives and USB Flash Drives
+- **FTK Imager:** Used when imaging Hard Drives and USB flash frives

 The sections below describe the options available for imaging each specific type of digital media as well as the step-by-step workflows for executing those imaging options.

 ## CDs and DVDs

 In general, optical disk images will be forensically imaged on BitCurator.
-Forensic images cannot be made for Audio CDs.
-Please see [Audio CDs](#audio-cds) for instructions.
+Forensic images cannot be made for audio CDs.
+Please see [audio CDs](#audio-cds) for instructions.

 ### Imaging with the Command Line on BitCurator